canvaspop/canvaspop-ios-library/README.md

     @interface ViewController : UIViewController <PopupStoreControllerDelegate> {
     }
     ````
-2. Instantiate a PopupStoreController.
+2. At the desired time (e.g. tapping a button, after taking/editing a photo), instantiate a PopupStoreController.
 If one was created successfully (i.e. the call did not return `nil`), present the Pop-up Store controller.

     **Parameters**
     - `image` - the image that will be printed on canvas